 Soto Shu’s presence in Aiea can be traced back as early as July 1904, when Rev. Sokyo Ueoka conducted services from a residential home until November 1906.
 Nearly 12 years later, a Soto temple was founded in Aiea on July 17, 1918, by Rev. Mokuryu Tsuda.

-On July 4, 1924, Archbishop Sekizen Arai of Sojiji and Abbot Genpo Kitano of Eiheiji granted this temple its new name, "Shunjuzan Taiheiji.”
-On November 16, 1926, Territory of Hawaii Governor Wallace R. Farrington issued recognition papers completing the temple's name as “Soto Mission of Aiea.”
+On July 4, 1924, Rev. Sekizen Arai of Sojiji and Genpo Kitano the head priest of Eiheiji at the time granted this temple its new name, “Shinjuzan Taiheiji.”
+On November 16, 1926, Territory of Hawaii Governor Wallace R. Farrington formally recognized the temple as “Soto Mission of Aiea.”

-On March 1, 1965, the construction of a new temple was completed, replacing the old termite eaten structure that had stood for over 40 years.
+On March 1, 1965, the construction of a new temple was completed, replacing the old termite damaged structure that had stood for over 40 years.